 How to use Cable grips

 As the name suggests our wire rope grips are mainly used to firmly grip wire rope and are frequently used to hold and then join two pieces of wire rope together.
-To use wire rope grips you simple loosen the nuts to release the ‘U’ bolt just enough so that you can insert your rope.
+To use wire rope clips you simple loosen the nuts to release the ‘U’ bolt just enough so that you can insert your rope.
 Next you need to insert your two pieces of wire rope, or one wire rope bent to form an eye; when both sections of wire rope are correctly located, you can tighten the nuts, this will move the saddle up to compress the wire rope and therefore hold it firmly in place until it is removes.
 Always use a wrench to ensure the nuts are completely tightened, hand tightening is not strong enough for a secure fit.